 'Decor aside, I would suggest one that is sturdy enough to lean against if you are someone that likes to lean back in bed.
 A pretty headboard that isn't functional doesn't fit the bill for me.'
 For this reason, Peters suggests focusing on a wooden headboard – from simple to intricate, there are millions of choices.

-Window treatments done well can warm up your room and help achieve the look you are going for.
-'Consider using white shutters with linen drapery that is close to the color of your walls,' suggests Peters.
+Modern farmhouse decor, such as window treatments, can warm up your room and help achieve the look you are going for.
+'Consider using white shutters with linen drapery that is close to the color of your walls,' suggests Susan Peters.
 'I like to use drapery similar to the wall color sometimes and it adds to the room in a seamless fashion, making the room look put together and cozier.'

 Jake Arnold, of Studio Jake Arnold, designed this rustic bedroom scheme to be a place or relaxation and calm.

-According to Atlanta-based Interior Designer, Beth Halpern Brown, the standard wooden barn door has been done to death.
-Instead, why not try elevating the same concept with french style barn doors fabricated from steel and glass instead of wood.
-'An updated more modern approach, French-style barn doors give the same sliding door effect except it provides a clean and sleek look with tempered steel and either clear or frosted glass, she says'
+According to Atlanta-based interior designer, Beth Halpern Brown, the standard wooden barn door has been done to death.
+Instead, why not try elevating the same concept with French style barn doors fabricated from steel and glass instead of wood?

 Instead of the home decor shop 'Live Love Laugh' signs, Brown suggests opting for fun, unique reclaimed signs or interesting artwork that you can find at vintage and antique shops.
 It's far more interesting to have a piece that holds history to it and can be a fun addition to a room, rather than something bought from a mainstream store.